CTXz/TinyWS2812/readme.md

 This section can be skipped if you use the Arduino IDE and have generated a library zip using the script mentioned above, as a target platform has already been selected in the library generating process.

-To use the Tiny-WS2812 driver throughout your project, first ensure that you have specified the target platform for which the driver is being build for.
+To use the Tiny-WS2812 library throughout your project, first ensure that you have specified the target platform for which the library is being build for.
 To do so, define one of the following build flags in your project: